-- HONORS: Composition II and World Literature I and II are offered in an Honors format.
+- ENG 221 Creative Writing......3 Credits Theory and practice of the creation of poetry and prose by the analysis of models and student manuscripts in a workshop setting. - HONORS: Composition II and World Literature I and II are offered in an Honors format.
 Admission to Honors classes is by permission.